../

 user-emacs-directory)))

-Ivy is a minibuffer completion tool.
-Some people also use helm, but I feel ivy is lighter and cleaner.
+Ivy is a completion tool for the minibuffer.
+Some people use Helm, but I find Ivy to be lighter and more concise.

 (require 'ivy)